kyma-project/api-gateway/docs/user/custom-resources/apirule/v1beta2/04-15-api-rule-access-strategies.md

 # APIRule v1beta2 Access Strategies

 APIRule allows you to define the security configuration for an exposed endpoint using the concept of access strategies.
-You can specify access strategies in the **rules.accessStrategies** section of an APIRule.

-Every **accessStrategy** contains two fields: **handler** and **config**.
-These fields determine which handler should be used and provide configuration options specific to the selected handler.
 The supported handlers for APIRule `v1beta2` are `no_auth` and `jwt`.

-## Handler Configuration

-### The `no_auth` Handler
+## Configuration of the `no_auth` Handler

 The intended functionality of this handler is to provide a simple configuration for exposing workloads.
 It does not use Oathkeeper configuration and instead relies only on Istio VirtualService.